Nexus-Politics/supabase/docker/README.md

 This is a minimal Docker Compose setup for self-hosting Supabase.
 Follow the steps [here](https://supabase.com/docs/guides/hosting/docker) to get started.

-Beware of the exposed ports via docker, check the `./docker-compose.yml` file!
+Beware of the ports that docker automatically might expose, check the `./docker-compose.yml` file!